hanjinliu/impy/README.md

 # impy

-More Numpy in image analysis!
-History of analysis, the original image and directory are all recorded in the object.
-Many image analysis tools are coded using functions in [scikit-image](https://github.com/scikit-image/scikit-image).
+## More Numpy in image analysis!

+ImageJ is generally used for image analysis especially in biological background.
+However, recent demands for batch analysis, machine learning and high reproducibility usually do not suit for ImageJ.
+On the other hand, the famous image analysis toolkit, [scikit-image](https://github.com/scikit-image/scikit-image), is not convenient for biological multi-dimensional analysis, although it is the best practice for above-mentioned problems.

+Here with `ImgArray`, this module solved major problems that happens when you code image analysis in Python.
+Because axial information such as xy plane, channels and time are also included in the arrays, many functions can automatically optimize multi-dimensional image analysis such as filtering, background subtraction and deconvolution.

 ## Example